pouriya/lb/README.md

 # Load-Balancer
-Porcess for spreading Erlang messages to Erlang process(es) or port(s).
+Process for spreading Erlang messages to Erlang process(es) or port(s).

 # Download